Kmeakin/walrus-report/src/10-introduction.md

 user's hard-drive, launching missiles, or causing demons to fly out of the user's nose.^[http://catb.org/jargon/html/N/nasal-demons.html]

-In practice most compilers simply assume that undefined behavour cannot occur.
+In practice most compilers simply assume that undefined behaviour cannot occur.
-From the point of view of the compiler this is a useful interpretion of the standard, since it allows them to perform extra optimisations making more assumptions about the user's code.
+From the point of view of the compiler this is a useful interpretation of the standard, since it allows them to perform extra optimisations making more assumptions about the user's code.
 However, this can still be problematic, as it can leads to the compiler eliding safety checks inserted by the programmer or